elastic/apm-pipeline-library/vars/README.md

 * newPRComment: The map of the data to be populated as a comment.
 Default empty.
 * aggregateComments: Whether to create only one single GitHub PR Comment with all the details.
 Default true.
 * jobName: The name of the job, e.g. `Beats/beats/main`.
+* notifyCoverageComment: Whether to add a comment in the PR with the coverage summary as a comment.
+Default: `true`.

 ## notifyStalledBeatsBumps
 Evaluate if the latest bump update was merged a few days ago and if so